 The cost of Keyno is $19.99 plus $7.99 shipping.
-The special TV offer allows you to receive a second Keyno by paying the extra shipping fee of $7.99 for a total price of $35.97.
-This price was obtained from the As Seen on TV commercial page which was taken offline due to Keyno being discontinued.
-Keyno may still be found for sale on Amazon or Ebay.
+The special TV offer allows you to receive a second Keyno by paying an extra fee of $7.99 for a total price of $35.97.

 To use Keyno, you'll need to download the corresponding application to your smartphone.
 When you want to open a Keyno lock, you must open the app, aim your phone at the lock, and click the appropriate button found within the application.
 With that click, your padlock will slide open.
 You won't need to be concerned that other individuals with the same app will be able to open your lock, as it'll only recognize your smartphone's distinct Bluetooth frequency.